Written by Therapy Focus PEBBLES Continence Therapist, Karina Smith

 There are many misconceptions and myths surrounding incontinence.
-So to help people better understand some of the commonly misunderstood areas of incontinence, Continence Nurse Karina from Therapy Focus’ PEBBLES Team has shared the facts.
+To help people better understand some of the commonly misunderstood areas of incontinence, we’d like to share the facts.

-2. My child can’t be constipated, they are constantly pooing their pants
+MYTH 2.
+My child can’t be constipated because they are constantly pooing their pants

 Therapy Focus offers specialist continence services for children and adults living with disability.
 Known as PEBBLES, the team of experienced clinicians provide assessment, advice and treatment for a range of bladder and bowel health issues, as well as toilet training.

 Alternatively, contact the PEBBLES Team on 1300 865 401 or email firstname.lastname@example.org.

 Philichi.,L.(2018).management of childhood constipation.
 Journal of Padiatric Health Care.
 32.(1).pp.103-111